Home/Features/Modules/Sub-GHz (CC1101)

 Detect Freq

-1. Select Detect Freq from the menu
+1. Select Detect Freq from the menu.

 Detect Freq does not change the frequency setting.
 Use the result as a reference, then manually set the frequency with the Frequency menu item.